Geodesic dynamics and multi-inclination images of a non-minimally coupled black hole with a thin accretion disk: Images of the black holes illuminated by an inclined thin accretion disk

 \subsection{Transfer function}

-Before exploring the redshift in Eq.~\eqref{eq:Iobs}, we have to analyze $r_{m}$, which is also referred to as the transfer function, as it characterizes the mapping from the photon's impact parameter to its $m^{\text{th}}$ hitting position on the disk.
-For face-on images, $r_{m}$ is confirmed by seeking the point at which the orbit number satisfies \cite{Gralla:2019xty},
+Before exploring the redshift in Eq.~\eqref{eq:Iobs}, we have to analyze $r_{m}$, which is also referred to as the transfer function, as it characterizes the mapping from the photon's impact parameter to its $m^{\text{th}}$ hitting position on the disk \cite{Gralla:2019xty}.
+For face-on images, $r_{m}$ is confirmed by seeking the point at which the azimuthal angle $\phi$ of the backward-traced photon trajectory satisfies

 In the more general case with a non-zero inclination angle $\theta_{\mathrm{o}} \ne 0^{\circ}$ between the equatorial plane and the observation plane, the condition \eqref{eq:rm_condition_0} should be modified as